 4. The Cost of Refinancing

-Nothing good comes for free, and that’s true when it comes to refinancing.
+Nothing good comes without a price, and that’s true when it comes to refinancing.
 Before you start searching for lenders who are likely to approve you for financing, check your financial resources to make sure you can afford the fees attached to your second home loan.
 You’ll likely pay between three and five percent in fees on the overall lending amount.
 That being said, there are ways you can absorb those fees, such as adding them to your new mortgage, which will also increase the principle you’ll have to pay.
 Be aware that there are some fees that can either be reduced or taken care of by the lender.

 5. The Taxes

 If you’re a consumer who relies on his or her home loan interest deduction to lower your federal income tax bill, realize there’s a chance your next tax deduction could be lowered if you refinance your property and pay less in interest.
 Then again, this might be one of the reasons you’re considering refinancing in the first place.
 Something else to bear in mind is the fact that your interest deduction will change over the initial life of your new loan once the interest percentage of your monthly payment is higher than your principle.
-In any case, it’s best that you reach out to a licensed and experienced tax advisor who’s familiar with the mortgage industry to provide you with up-to-date and reliable information.
+In any case, it’s recommended that you reach out to a licensed and experienced tax advisor who’s familiar with the mortgage industry to provide you with up-to-date and reliable information.